BanManagement/BanManager-WebUI/README.md

 * Configurable caching times
 * Add debug option to output any SQL query
 * Fix "Statistics"
+* CSS adjustments

 ### Todo

 * Improve IP search
-* Check if admin functions still work
+* Check if admin functions still work (low prio, not in use on our server)